-Acupuncture in conjunction with IVF became popular after a research study in 2002 reported that receiving acupuncture on the day of embryo transfer increased the rate of pregnancy by 50%[ii].
-This particular protocol consists of two acupuncture treatments, one immediately preceding the embryo transfer, and one upon completion of the transfer.
-This treatment stimulates the autonomic nervous system and from an energetic viewpoint, relaxes the muscles of the uterus, calms the mind, and increases the flow of Qi, or energy, in the uterus[iii].
+Acupuncture in conjunction with IVF became popular after a research study in 2002 reported that receiving acupuncture on the day of embryo transfer increased the pregnancy rate by 50%[ii].
+This particular protocol consists of two acupuncture treatments, one immediately preceding the embryo transfer and one upon completion of the transfer.
+This treatment stimulates the autonomic nervous system and, from an energetic viewpoint, relaxes the uterine muscles, calms the mind, and increases the flow of Qi, or energy, in the uterus[iii].
 Acupuncture can also help increase blood flow to the uterus and increases circulation in the pelvis[iv].
 It can stimulate endorphins[v] to reduce stress, help to regulate hormones, as well as stimulate follicular development[vi].

 What about acupuncture on the day of embryo transfer?

 The day of the embryo transfer during an IVF cycle is crucial.
-It is the culmination of many emotions and people are usually experiencing a mix of excitement and anxiety.
+It is the culmination of many emotions, and people are usually experiencing a mix of excitement and anxiety.
 If a woman has had a negative experience with a prior IVF cycle, or there are increased work demands and financial concerns around an IVF cycle, she may experience increased levels of fear, worry, and stress.
-Research shows a correlation between increased levels of stress and a lower number of fertilized eggs, successful pregnancies, and live births[vii] (just that fact alone is enough to cause severe stress).
+Research shows a correlation between increased levels of stress and a lower number of fertilized eggs, successful pregnancies, and live births[vii].
 Acupuncture can help reduce stress, but I often refer patients out for psychological support and/or group therapy as part of the treatment plan.
-Group therapy, in particular, has been shown to decrease stress levels and improve pregnancy success rates in couple undergoing IVF[viii].
-In addition, a treatment plan may include massage or the incorporation of relaxation techniques to facilitate stress reduction.
+Group therapy, in particular, has been shown to decrease stress levels and improve pregnancy success rates in couples undergoing IVF[viii].
+In addition, a treatment plan may include relaxation techniques to reduce stress.
 This is a key reason why it is important to begin treatment as soon as possible before the transfer.

 So is it just acupuncture that helps or other modalities too?

 Adjunct therapy also may include a session with a nutritionist, especially if the woman’s Body Mass Index is too high or too low.
 Obesity has been associated with sub-fertility[ix] and decreased IVF success[x].
-Being underweight can also decrease fertility, by being low in nutrients, such as healthy fats, iron, B-vitamins and zinc.
+Being underweight can also decrease fertility by being low in nutrients, such as healthy fats, iron, B vitamins, and zinc.
 The importance of nutritional therapy cannot be stressed enough.
-According to TCM practitioner & holistic nutritionist, Rylen Feeney, “Whole foods, rich in protein, fats, vitamins and minerals are essential to creating life.
-A woman’s body must be taking in adequate nutrient dense foods that not only sustain her own vitality but also create enough nutrients to make healthy viable eggs, to create healthy blood and tissues to nourish uterus for implantation, to sustain the pregnancy, and to contribute to rich milk following birth”.
+According to TCM practitioner & holistic nutritionist Rylen Feeney, “Whole foods, rich in protein, fats, vitamins and minerals, are essential to creating life.
+A woman’s body must be taking in adequate nutrient-dense foods that not only sustain her own vitality but also create enough nutrients to make healthy viable eggs, to create healthy blood and tissues to nourish the uterus for implantation, to sustain the pregnancy, and to contribute to rich milk following birth”.

 How do I find the right fertility acupuncturist?